10 water idioms

 test the water(s): To try something to see if you like it or it is suitable; to find out people's opinions before taking an action.

 - Now that our son's a teenager, he sometimes tests the water with us before sharing his ideas with his friends.

 - I'd test the waters with a fundraiser first before launching your political campaign.

 keep one's head above water: To have just enough to live or survive.

-- Unfortunately, we're not keeping our head above water so we're going to have to close one of our manufacturing plants.
+- Unfortunately, we're not keeping our heads above water so we're going to have to close one of our manufacturing plants.

 - I'm barely keeping my head above water at work but I refuse to stay any later at the office and miss my children's sporting events.

 uncharted waters: An unfamiliar and often difficult or dangerous situation.